edresch/coalescence/coalescence.md

 * "Men directing their weapons against each other- under doom of death yet neatly lined up to fight as in the pyrrhic sword-dances of their sport- this is enough to tell us that all human intentions are but play, ***that death is nothing terrible,*** that to die in a war or in a fight is but to taste a little beforehand what old age has in store, ***to go away earlier and come back the sooner."*** - Plotinus, Enneads, 204-270
 AD.

-* "He who knows the Spirit as Indestructible, Immortal, Unborn, Always-the-Same, how should he kill or cause to be killed?" - [The Bhagavad Gita](https://www.holybooks.com/wp-content/uploads/The-Bhagavad-Gita-Translation-by-Shri-Purohit-Swami.pdf)

-* "The One is without boundaries.
-Nothing exists outside of it to border it.
-The One cannot be investigated.
-Nothing exists apart from it to investigate it.
-The One cannot be measured.
-Nothing exists external to it to measure it.
-It is not right to think of it as a God or as like God.
-It is more than just God.
-Nothing is above it.
-Nothing rules it.
-Since everything exists within it, it does not exist within anything. ***Since it is not dependent on anything it is eternal.*** It is absolutely complete and so needs nothing.
-It is utterly perfect.
-Light." - [The Secret Book of John](http://www.gnosis.org/naghamm/apocjn-davies.html)

 * *"Life is a beautiful, magnificent thing, even to a jellyfish...* The trouble is you won't fight.
 You've given in, continually dwelling on sickness and death.
 But there's something just as inevitable as death, and that's life. ***Life, life, life.*** Think of all the power that's in the universe, moving the earth, growing the trees.
 That's the same power within you if you only have the courage and the will to use it." - [Charlie Chaplin](https://youtu.be/LEX0v-jOLHA)